Chiles Rellenos Recipe + Video

-These authentic fried Chiles Rellenos are made with lightly spicy Anaheim peppers that are filled with melted queso Oaxaca, coated in a delicate, slightly crispy coating, and served with a warm ranchero salsa.
-They are, simply put, the best dang stuffed peppers you’ll ever try.
+These authentic fried Chiles Rellenos de Queso (a.k.a. chiles rellenos capeados) are made with roasted Anaheim or Hatch chile peppers that are filled with melted queso Oaxaca, coated in a delicately fluffy egg batter, and served with a warm ranchero salsa.
+They are, simply put, the best dang cheesy stuffed peppers youโll ever try.

-You know how some dishes just take you back to simpler times?
+You know how some meals just take you back to simpler times?
 This recipe for chiles rellenos does that for me.
-They were my absolute favorite childhood meal, and to this day I still get excited about eating them.
-Slightly spicy, lightly crispy and oh so creamy and melty, they are everything you could possibly want from a chile relleno.
+In fact, I love it so much that itโs published in the first Muy Bueno cookbook!
+They were one of my absolute favorite childhood meals โ slightly spicy, fluffy, and oh so cheesy and melty, they are everything you could possibly want from a chile relleno.

 How to Make Chiles Rellenos